binkowskiwojciech/simple-debt-market-fe/README.md

 ## Repo structure and naming convention

+- `src/` - workspace app
+    - `assets` - extra assets required to use inside components - images for example
+    - `componets` - reusable components which create views and app
+    - `styles` - global styles for app
+    - _(optional)_ `hooks` - custom React hooks for app
+    - _(optional)_ `views` - directory to place views which create application and include reusable components

+All directories and files should be named using `kebab-case` convention.

 `PascalCase` convention should be used for component names and Typescript types.
 Constants should be named using `UPPER_CASE`.